kevle6/Gradual_Typing/README.md

 This paper introduced the concept of gradual typing and formalized its application in functional programming languages.
 Link to paper on Google Scholar.

-Sam Tobin-Hochstadt and Matthias Felleisen (2010), Logical Types for Untyped Languages This paper explores gradual typing in untyped languages, showing how the idea can be extended beyond functional languages to object-oriented ones.
+Sam Tobin-Hochstadt and Matthias Felleisen (2010), Logical Types for Untyped Languages This paper explores gradual typing in untyped languages, showing how the idea can be extended to object-oriented languages.
 Link to paper.

-Guido van Rossum (2014), PEP 484: Type Hints for Python This Python Enhancement Proposal introduced optional type hints into Python, marking a pivotal moment for gradual typing in dynamically typed languages.
-PEP 484.
+Guido van Rossum (2014), PEP 484: Type Hints for Python This Python Enhancement Proposal introduced optional type hints into Python, PEP 484.

 TypeScript Handbook
 The TypeScript programming language, developed by Microsoft, is one of the most prominent implementations of gradual typing in industry.
 Link to Handbook.